 The model would also be relevant for assessing the risks for humans and animals, should the BSE agent(s) in sheep be confirmed under field conditions.
-The Working Group recommended that SSC should finalise as soon as possible its forthcoming Pre-emptive risk assessment should BSE in small ruminants be found under domestic conditions.
+The TSE/BSE ad hoc Group recommended that SSC should finalise as soon as possible its forthcoming Pre-emptive risk assessment should BSE in small ruminants be found under domestic conditions.

-The Working Group asked whether the finding of infectivity in the blood of sheep infected with the BSE agent had relevance to the risk of consumers acquiring infection (vCJD), from the consumption of bovine meat products.
-The Working Group considered that the finding of infectivity in the blood of sheep could not be extrapolated to BSE in cattle.
+The TSE ad hoc Group asked whether the finding of infectivity in the blood of sheep infected with the BSE agent had relevance to the risk of consumers acquiring infection (vCJD), from the consumption of bovine meat products.
+The TSE ad hoc Group considered that the finding of infectivity in the blood of sheep could not be extrapolated to BSE in cattle.
 Indeed, the most recent research results do not support the hypothesis that bovine blood or lean meat constitutes a risk for humans.
 However, assay limitations have always to be born in mind, e.g., the exposure of animals vs. humans, the exposure dose, probability of infectivity in blood used for challenge, ...

-- In its opinion of 28-29 October 1999 On the scientific grounds of the Advice of 30 September 1999 of the French Food Safety Agency (the Agence Française de Sécurité Sanitaire des Aliments, AFSSA), to the French Government on the draft Decree amending the Decree of 28 October 1998 establishing specific measures applicable to certain products of bovine origin exported from the United Kingdom, the SSC addresses the issue of infectivity being present in (bovine) spleen and muscle.

-- G.Wells (pers.comm., October 20002) confirmed that cattle (four per group) inoculated intracerebrally with a ten percent dilution of pooled spleen or lymph nodes from BSE affected cattle3 did not develop a TSE.
-If the survival data for these animals (4/4 in the lymph node pool group surviving to 85 months post inoculation and 3/4 in the spleen pool group surviving 74-86 months) is interpreted from the titration4 of BSE affected brain material in cattle the values suggest that if infectivity were present in these tissues it is at a concentration of less than 0.1 cattle i.c.
+- In its opinion of 28-29 October 1999 On the scientific grounds of the Advice of 30 September 1999 of the French Food Safety Agency (the Agence Française de Sécurité Sanitaire des Aliments, AFSSA), to the French Government on the draft Decree amending the Decree of 28 October 1998 establishing specific measures applicable to certain products of bovine origin exported from the United Kingdom, the SSC addresses the issue of infectivity being present in (bovine) spleen and muscle. - G.Wells (pers.comm., October 20007, in the SSC opinion of 26-27 October 2000 on the Implications of the Houston et al (2000) reported on cattle (four per group) inoculated intracerebrally with a ten percent dilution of pooled spleen or lymph nodes from BSE affected cattle8 in which the cattle did not develop a TSE.
+If the survival data for these animals (4/4 in the lymph node pool group surviving to 85 months post inoculation and 3/4 in the spleen pool group surviving 74-86 months) is interpreted from the titration9 of BSE affected brain material in cattle the values suggest that if infectivity were present in these tissues it is at a concentration of less than 0.1 cattle i.c.
 ID50/g of tissue.